-- Of the 6,110 applications received, the majority (3,325, 54%) were made online and over one third (2,330, 38%) were made by telephone.
-The remaining applications (455, 7%) were paper applications [Table 2]. - At the time of the last Funeral Support Payment publication, which included data until 31 March 2020, telephony (54%) was the most common method of application, followed by online (39%) and paper (7%) [Table 2]. - Changes were made in response to the Covid-19 pandemic which meant the full telephony service was not available from 24 March onwards.
-Since then there has been a substantial fall in the number of applications
+- Around 55% of applications received by 30 September were made online and 38% were made through a telephone application.
+The remaining 7% were made through paper application [Table 2]. - From September 2019 to February 2020, telephone applications were the most common method of application, accounting for over half of applications in each month.
+[Table 2]. - Changes were made in response to the Covid-19 pandemic that meant the full telephony service was not available from 24 March onwards.
+In the months of April to June, there was a substantial fall in the number of

-- received by telephone and a consequent rise in the proportion of applications made online [Table 2]. - The About the data section has further information about the application channel data.
+- applications received by telephone and a consequent rise in the proportion of applications made online [Table 2]. - A limited telephony service was reintroduced in early July.
+Following this, the proportion of telephone applications increased to 30% in July, 37% in August and 43% in September 2020 [Table 2]. - The About the data section has further information about the application channel data.